 Investing in Portugal?
-And why not.
-The small country has some attractive assets to attract French investors, as it finally emerges from a long economic crisis that has accelerated the reorganization and modernization of its administration.
-The signals are now positive, with a public deficit reduced to 2 % in 2016 and growth forecasts revised upwards to 1.8 % for this year, while unemployment continues to fall, to less than 10 %.
-Now consumption is rebounding, despite skepticism from financial marketsThis is due to the new optimism of households and the dynamism of the booming tourism sector, where Portugal is one of the most popular destinations for European visitors.
+And why not?
+This small country has a lot to offer French investors, as it finally emerges from a long economic crisis that has accelerated the reorganization and modernization of its administration.
+The signs are now positive, with the public deficit reduced to 2 % in 2016 and growth forecasts revised upwards to 1.8 % for this year, while unemployment continues to fall, to less than 10 %.
+Consumption is now rebounding, despite the skepticism of the financial marketsThe Portuguese economy has been boosted by renewed household optimism and a booming tourism sector, at a time when Portugal is one of the most popular destinations for European visitors.